postsharp/Metalama.Documentation/content/conceptual/aspects/templates/template-dynamic-code.md

 [!metalama-test  ~/code/Metalama.Documentation.SampleCode.AspectFramework/DynamicCodeModel.cs name="Invokers"]

+## Converting run-time expressions into compile-time IExpression

+Instead of using techniques like parsing to generate <xref:Metalama.Framework.Code.IExpression> objects, it can be convenient to write the expression in T#/C# and to convert it.
+This allows you to have expressions that depend on compile-time conditions and control flows.

+Two approaches are available depending on the situation:

+* When the expression is `dynamic`, you can simply use an explicit cast to <xref:Metalama.Framework.Code.IExpression>.
+For instance:

+    ```cs
+    var thisParameter = meta.Target.Method.IsStatic
+                            ? meta.Target.Method.Parameters.First()
+                            : (IExpression) meta.This;
+    ```

+  This also works when the cast is implicit, for instance:

+    ```cs
+    IExpression baseCall;

+    if (meta.Target.Method.IsOverride)
+    {
+        baseCall = (IExpression) meta.Base.Clone();
+    }
+    else
+    {
+        baseCall = (IExpression) meta.Base.MemberwiseClone();
+    }
+    ```

+    This template generates either `var clone = (TargetType) base.Clone();` or `var clone = (TargetType) this.MemberwiseClone();` depending on the condition.

+* Otherwise, use the <xref:Metalama.Framework.Code.SyntaxBuilders.ExpressionFactory.Capture*?text=ExpressionFactory.Capture> method.

+ You can use the <xref:Metalama.Framework.Code.SyntaxBuilders.ExpressionFactory.WithType*> and <xref:Metalama.Framework.Code.SyntaxBuilders.ExpressionFactory.WithNullability*> extension methods to modify the return type of the returned <xref:Metalama.Framework.Code.IExpression>.

 ## Generating run-time arrays

 The first way to generate a run-time array is to declare a variable of array type and to use a statement to set each element, for instance: